In either instance, occasional drivers need to be covered under an auto policy at all times.

 There are a few exceptions in select U.S. states that require licensed drivers to purchase car insurance, whether they drive occasionally or infrequently.

-Specifically, new drivers in Texas have to show proof of insurance that covers the minimum amount as required by law.
-It is unclear if it is adequate for young Texas drivers to be listed as policyholders, or if they need separate policies.
+Specifically, young drivers in Texas have to show proof of insurance that covers the minimum amount as required by law.

 How do car insurance providers define occasional drivers?